jetbrains-academy/javascript-fullstack-course/TestingDebugging/looking_at_the_test/task.md

 ---

 ### Project configuration file
-As you may have noticed, everything already works as it is.
+As you may have noticed, everything is already configured to work out of the box.
-So this optional step only adds convenience and the ability to automate test launching even without IDE.
+However, this optional step adds some convenience and allows for automated test launching even outside the IDE.

-Look at the `backend/package.json` file.
-In addition to the new dependencies, the `jest` block has been added there:
+Take a look at the `backend/package.json` file.
+In addition to the new dependencies, a `jest` block has been added:
 ```json
   "jest": {
     "testEnvironment": "node",